teemu47/teemu47.github.io/projects/gym-tracker-pro/index.md

 - Analyze your training with our simple and intuitive charts and statistics
 - View your training volume by muscle groups, exercises and other categories
 - Easily compare your training volume between different time periods
+- Track your progress with the one rep max estimator
 - Stay motivated

 PLAN YOUR WORKOUTS IN ADVANCE